-How Seattle-area snow is impacting transit service
+How snow is affecting Seattle-area roads and transit

-King County Metro Transit moved all its buses to snow-route detours at 10 a.m.
-Tuesday after snow began to fall in much of the county.
+King County Metro Transit, which serves about 200,000 daily riders, moved all its buses to snow-route detours late Tuesday morning after rain changed to snow.
+This typically means some suburban hillside stops get skipped, downtown lines move from steep hills such as Cherry or James streets and confusion reigns about where to wait in West Seattle.

-The line between rain and snow, which hovered earlier near the King-Snohomish county line, has moved south into Seattle.
+Some highways are a mess, amid heavy snow on I-405 between Lynnwood and Kirkland, while farther north, WSDOT reported “blizzard like conditions” that blocked drivers’ vision in sections of Whatcom County.
+The Interstate 5 Express Lanes in Seattle will point southbound until Wednesday instead of flipping to northbound for afternoon commuters.

-And just to the north, where the air is still near freezing and snow has been falling steadily Tuesday morning, Everett-based Community Transit has placed all buses on snow routes.
+Before sunrise, Everett-based Community Transit earlier placed all buses on snow routes.

 The routes are listed and mapped at communitytransit.org/snow.
 If your bus stop sign displays a snowflake, walk to a nearby bus stop on more level ground, Community Transit said.